thephez/dash-docs/readme/Core Reference/P2P Network/Control Messages.md

 The `sendheaders` message tells the receiving peer to send new block announcements using a `headers` message rather than an `inv` message.

 There is no payload in a `sendheaders` message.
-See the [message header section][section message header] for an example of a message without a payload.
+See the [message header section](core-ref-p2p-network-message-headers) for an example of a message without a payload.

 # Spork